alejocn5/AlexandrusPS/README.md

 Don't forget to add ```--platform linux/amd64``` if you're on a Mac with new M chip.
 #### Singularity
-If you wish to run ALexandrusPS on an high performance cluster with singularity, you can.
-Simply download the docker image and build a .sif image.
+If you wish to run ALexandrusPS with singularity (for instance on a high performance cluster), you can simply download the docker image and build a .sif image.
 Alternatively, you can pull the singularity image directly from [Sylabs](https://cloud.sylabs.io/library/vivienschoonenberg/alexandrusps/alexandrusps) (might be updated less frequently):

 ```
 singularity pull --arch amd64 library://vivienschoonenberg/alexandrusps/alexandrusps:0.9.9.3